apache/linkis-website/faq/main.md

 ![linkis-exception-02.png](/Images/tuning-and-troubleshooting/linkis-exception-02.png)

 Solution: caused by the Linkis-datasource configuration problem, modify the three parameters at the beginning of linkis.properties hive.meta:

 ![hive-config-01.png](/Images/tuning-and-troubleshooting/hive-config-01.png)

 #### Q4.
-When starting the microservice linkis-ps-datasource, the following exception ClassNotFoundException HttpClient is reported:
+When starting the microservice linkis-ps-datasource, the following exception ClassNotFoundException HttpClient is reported

 Specific exception stack: